to4sn1311/Mobile-intern-test/README.md

 1. **LocationIQ API Key**: For address search functionality

    - Get it from: https://locationiq.com/
+   - Replace the placeholder in `LocationRepository.kt` with your actual key

 2. **Google Maps API Key**: For directions functionality
    - Get it from: https://developers.google.com/maps/documentation/android-sdk/get-api-key
+   - Replace the placeholder in `AndroidManifest.xml` and `MainActivity.kt` with your actual key

+### API Key Security

+⚠️ **Important**: The API keys in this repository are placeholders.
+For security reasons:

+1. Never commit real API keys to public repositories
+2. Replace the placeholder values with your actual keys locally
+3. Consider using more secure approaches in production:
+   - Environment variables
+   - CI/CD secrets management
+   - Server-side proxies for API calls
+   - Encrypted local storage

+The `.gitignore` file is configured to prevent accidental commits of files that might contain API keys.

 ## Video